Qantas94Heavy/qantas94heavy.github.io/index.md

 <div class="jumbotron">
   <h1>Hello!</h1>
   <p class="lead">
     I'm Karl Cheng.
-As a final year student and academic tutor at UNSW Sydney, I love programming, data analytics and collaboration, and I'm always looking for new things to learn about.
+As a final year Actuarial/Comp Sci student and academic tutor at UNSW Sydney, I love programming, data analytics and collaboration, and I'm always looking for new things to learn about.
     I'm also involved with public speaking, managing university clubs and interested in finance.
   </p>